Salpa: The French company combining innovation and craftsmanship

 “This is really traditional,” explains Courcier.

-The smell of the nuts and the sugar fill the air, and the three copper cauldrons are heated to 180°C for 15 minutes for each batch.
+The smell of the nuts and the sugar fills the air, and the three copper cauldrons are heated to 180°C for 15 minutes for each batch.
 The pralines are then cooled on long tables before being broken down to be used in some of the chocolates made at the factory.

 But the main attraction is the chocolate.
 The factory produces four ranges of products, including chocolates, molds, marbling and snacking.
 In total it features five molding lines, four coating lines, five packing lines and six chocolate product lines.
 It also has 10 marbling turbines for chocolate and sugar coating.
 The chocolate-making process starts with Carle and Montanari Bauermeister and Thouet conching machine which creates the chocolate foundation for Salpa’s creations.
 Then, if it’s molded chocolate, it is sent to the Winkler molding machine, or it runs down the line through the Sollich coating machine.